cran/FunnelPlotR/README.md

 <br><br>

-That looks like too many outliers\!
+That looks like too many outliers!
 There is more variation in our data than we would expect, and this is referred to as: **overdispersion**.
 So lets check for it: <br> The following ratio should be 1 if our data are conforming to Poisson distribution assumption (conditional mean = variance).
 If it is greater than 1, we have overdispersion:

 ``` r
 sum(mod$weights * mod$residuals^2)/mod$df.residual
 #> [1] 6.240519
 ```